No subject loses more than mathematics

 Mathematicians, however, are much better off considering that

 Although you may be able to get away with the opposing view at the most elementary level,

 it is poor mathematics to do so.

-When the word "trapezoid" is used in actual mathematical discourse, it is universally
+When "trapezoid" appears actual mathematical discourse, it's universally

 Read on, if you're not convinced...